The Winterthur Library

 SCOPE AND CONTENT

-Collection of research notes, correspondence, photos, and also information about Pastor Weiser’s personal collections of Pennsylvania German art.
+Collection of research notes, correspondence, photos, and books documenting Pastor Weiser’s interest in Pennsylvania German culture and decorative arts, particularly in fraktur.
+Also includes information about Pastor Weiser’s personal collection of Pennsylvania German antiques and part of his personal library.

-About half of the collection, Series I, is Pastor Weiser’s research notes about fraktur.
+An important part of the collection are Pastor Weiser’s research notes about fraktur.
 Included are notes about fraktur artists, copies of articles and books about fraktur, information about frakturs made in places other than Pennsylvania, and information about the motifs used and about the different forms which fraktur took (such as book plates and taufschein).
 The collection includes a great many slides and color transparencies, as well as photocopies of fraktur, but no original examples.
 The artists’ files include biographical information and reproductions of the works of the artists.
+(Additional slides of fraktur are found in Series II, subseries C.)

-Correspondence and other research notes are found in Series II.
-These document Pastor Weiser’s interests in other aspects of Pennsylvania German culture and church history.
-Also in this series are some photos, particularly of tombstones and show towels, and a few late 20th century paper cuts and fraktur given to or collected by Pastor Weiser.
+Correspondence, other research notes, and photos and slides are found in Series II.
+Pastor Weiser corresponded with a number of people and institutions about all his many research interests.
+His research notes document his interests in various aspects of Pennsylvania German culture, church history, furniture of the Mahantongo Valley in Pennsylvania, and the Pennsylvania German dialect.
+Included in this series are photos, particularly of tombstones and show towels, and a few late 20th century paper cuts and fraktur given to or collected by Pastor Weiser.
+As well, this series includes slides, including fraktur, show towels, and tombstones; there are also a number of slides are from Pastor Weiser’s trips to Europe and Israel.

 ORGANIZATION

 The collection is divided into several series.
 Series I (acc.
-10x73) is arranged into general files, files about fraktur, files about forms of and motifs used on fraktur, and files about artists.
-Slides are in separate boxes at the end of this series.
+10x73) is arranged into general files, files about fraktur, files about forms of and motifs used on fraktur, and files about fraktur artists.
+Slides of fraktur are in separate boxes at the end of this series.

 LANGUAGE OF MATERIALS